 We are only minutes from the Humber Bridge getting you to the the 2017 City of Culture Hull quickly.
 Here you will find an array of shops, restaurants and the beautiful Marina with its café bars.

-Near to the mainline station of Barnetby which is only 9.2 miles and Humberside Airport 11 miles making travelling easy.
-We can arrange at additional cost collection from most local destinations.
+Transport is very accessible as Barton itself has frequent collections from many bus stops close by, or otherwise the mainline train station of Barnetby is only 9.2 miles and Humberside Airport 11 miles.
+We can arrange collection from most local destinations at an additional cost.

 I look forward to welcoming you to our boutique bed and breakfast at Bardney Hall situated a few minutes walk in to the town centre.

 All of our rooms are individual in their own way as you will observe from the photos on our website.

 I offer in our rates a complimentary continental breakfast that consists of fresh produce as one of our policies is never to use frozen products if it can be avoided.
 Where possible we support our local shops to ensure we provide our customers with as much Lincolnshire fayre as we can.